gary-kim/open-ias-scoreboard-docs/content/dev/developing/dependencies.md

 ## Managing Dependencies in Open IAS Scoreboard

-The Open IAS Scoreboard project uses [yarn](https://yarnpkg.com/en/) to handle dependencies.
+The Open IAS Scoreboard project uses npm to handle dependencies.

 ### Adding a Dependency